 The most significant advantage of V.152 fax passthrough is its simplicity.
 This allows V.152 to be implemented quicker and with less potential for interoperability issues than T.38.
 A V.152 implementation also consumes less MIPS and memory than a T.38 implementation.
 V.34 fax is supported natively by V.152 as well, because the fax signals are simply sent as audio to the remote end.
 Since V.152 only uses RTP for transport, it is easier to add support for additional RTP-based features, such as Secure RTP (SRTP).

-The primary advantage of T.38 fax relay is its lower bandwidth consumption.
+The primary advantage of T.38 fax relay is it’s resistance to packet loss.
+V.152 transmissions are easily disrupted by even a small amount of packet loss – usually resulting in a failed transmission.
+T.38 is much more resistant to packet loss and can usually recover and continue.
+The next big advantage to T.38 is its lower bandwidth consumption.
 Since the fax signals are transmitted after demodulation, the full bandwidth of an audio call is not necessary.
 It is also simpler to implement redundancy for the transmitted data when using UDPTL with T.38 as compared to RTP.

 Currently, T.38 fax relay is more commonly used for facsimile transmission than V.152 fax passthrough.